Diffeomorphisms of 4-manifolds with boundary and exotic embeddings: Introduction

-\begin{rem} It is not explicitly stated but known to the experts that techniques involving the complexity of h-cobordism defined Morgan--Szab\'o \cite{MS98} can be used to show existence of exotic 3-spheres in 4-manifolds.
-However, to the authors' knowledge, the techniques can only produce a pair of such $S^3$ and moreover the complements of such spheres may not be diffeomorphic. \end{rem}
+\begin{rem} It is not explicitly stated but known to the experts that techniques involving the complexity of h-cobordism defined Morgan--Szab\'o \cite{MS98} can be used to show the existence of exotic 3-spheres in 4-manifolds.
+However, to the authors' knowledge, the techniques can only produce a pair of such $S^3$ and moreover, the complements of such spheres may not be diffeomorphic. \end{rem}

-\begin{ex} A minimal example of $X$ for which we can apply \cref{exotic 3-sphere} is $X=4 \mathbb{C}P^2 \# 21 (-\mathbb{C}P^2)$.
-Let $S$ be the 3-sphere embedded in $X$ which gives the following connected sum decomposition

-Then, there exists an exotic diffeomorphism $f: X \to X$ such that the family of embedded 3-spheres $\{f^n(S)\}_{n \in \Z}$ are mutually exotic. \end{ex}

-\begin{rem} In \cite{Ba20}, Baraglia gave examples of exotic embedded surfaces $\Sigma$ in some 4-manifolds with diffeomorphic compliments.
+\begin{rem} In \cite{Ba20}, Baraglia gave examples of exotic embedded surfaces $\Sigma$ in some 4-manifolds with diffeomorphic complements.
 It follows from his work that one may find infinitely many exotic embedded $S^1 \times \Sigma$ whose complements are diffeomorphic to each other.
 Baraglia's argument is based on a family version of the adjunction inequality.
-Our exotic embedded 3-manifolds in \cref{exotic 3-sphere} and in \cref{section: Exotic embeddings of 3-manifolds in 4-manifolds} have vanishing $b_1$, and uses some vanishing results for family versions of connected sum formula for Seiberg--Witten invariants. \end{rem}
+Our exotic embedded 3-manifolds have vanishing $b_1$, and use some vanishing results for family versions of connected sum formula for Seiberg--Witten invariants. \end{rem}